 Photos: Hallmark Media

-I had the opportunity to chat with Corey about his role, what he hopes the audience connects with and what’s next.
+I had the opportunity to chat with Ann about her role, what she hopes the audience connects with and what’s next.

 Kat: Was there anything about your role that was particularly challenging?